Tim Cook is optimistic about social progress

 He tweeted his disapproval of the proposed ban on transgender soldiers:

 He reportedly called the president and urged him not to withdraw from the Paris Climate Accord.

-And Cook also called DACA “the biggest issue of our time” and said he’s “personally shocked” that there’s even a discussion around this.
+Cook also called DACA “the biggest issue of our time” and said he’s “personally shocked” that there’s even a discussion around this.

 In fact, Cook’s decision to lean in to social activism has led a number of other powerful CEOs to chime in.

-So keep it up, Tim Cook, and all the other leaders who aren’t afraid to speak their mind on the social issues of our generation.Featured Image: Justin Sullivan/Getty Images
+So keep it up, Tim Cook, and all the other leaders who aren’t afraid to speak their minds on the social issues of our generation.Featured Image: Justin Sullivan/Getty Images

 0